abhijithwarrier/AI-PyShorts/README.md

 ---

-## 📌 Sentiment Analysis
+### 😊 Sentiment Analysis

-Classify the sentiment of a given sentence as POSITIVE, NEGATIVE, or NEUTRAL.
+Identifies the emotional tone of text, classifying it as POSITIVE, NEGATIVE, or NEUTRAL.

 Example: